 Sometimes, getting a patient off of a standard mattress or wheelchair and onto specialized bedding or padding can help the wound to heal and prevent reoccurrence.
 It is critically important to reposition the body frequently, preventing sustained pressure on vulnerable areas.
 Placing a pillow between the legs is a simple way to prevent sores around the knees, for example.

 We care about victims and their loved ones and fight to get them the compensation they truly deserve.

-The wounds must be kept dry and clean.
+If a bed sore progresses past the initial stage, caretakers must ensure that the wound is kept dry clean.
 Antibiotics may be necessary in the case of infection.
 In more severe cases, a specialized dressing should be applied to the wound.
-If necessary, the wound may need debridement (removal of dead, damaged or infected tissue) to avoid sepsis, necrotizing fasciitis, and gangrene.
-Surgery may eventually be necessary.
+If necessary, the wound may need debridement, the removal of dead, damaged or infected tissue, to avoid sepsis, necrotizing fasciitis, and gangrene.
+Surgery, too, may be necessary in severe cases.